skulpt/skulpt/source/PythonModules/modules.rst

 .. admonition:: Lab

     * `Sine Wave <sinlab.html>`_ In this guided lab exercise we will have the turtle plot a sine wave.

+**Check your understanding**

+.. mchoicemf:: question4_4_1
+   :answer_a: math.pi
+   :answer_b: math(pi)
+   :answer_c: pi.math
+   :answer_d: math->pi
+   :correct: a
+   :feedback_a: To invoke or reference something contained in a module you use the dot (.) notation.
+   :feedback_b: This is the syntax for calling a function, not referencing an item in a module.
+   :feedback_c: The module name must come first when accessing values and functions with a module.
+   :feedback_d: The -> notation is not used in Python.

+   Which of the following is the correct way to reference the value pi within the math module.
+Assume you have already imported the math module.

+.. mchoicemf:: question4_4_2
+   :answer_a: the math module
+   :answer_b: the random module
+   :answer_c: the turtle module
+   :answer_d: the game module
+   :correct: b
+   :feedback_a: While you might want to use the math module for other numerical computations in your program, it does not contain functions that are likely to help you simulate a dice roll.
+   :feedback_b: You would likely call the function random.randrange.
+   :feedback_c: The turtle module, while producing interesting graphics, is unlikely to help you here.
+   :feedback_d: Python does not have a game module.

+   Which module would you most likely use if you were writing a function to simulate rolling dice?

+.. mchoicemf:: question4_4_3
+   :answer_a: prob = random.randrange(1, 101)
+   :answer_b: prob = random.randrange(1, 100)
+   :answer_c: prob = random.randrange(0, 101)
+   :answer_d: prob = random.randrange(0, 100)
+   :correct: a
+   :feedback_a: This will generate a number between 1 and 101, but does not include 101.
+   :feedback_b: This will generate a number between 1 and 100, but does not include 100.
+The highest value generated will be 99.
+   :feedback_c: This will generate a number between 0 and 100.
+The lowest value generated is 0.
+The highest value generated will be 100.
+   :feedback_d: This will generate a number between 0 and 100, but does not include 100.
+The lowest value generated is 0 and the highest value generated will be 99.

+   The correct code to generate a random number between 1 and 100 (inclusive) is:

+.. mchoicemf:: question4_4_4
+   :answer_a: There is no computer on the stage for the drawing.
+   :answer_b: Because computers don’t really generate random numbers, they generate pseudo-random numbers.
+   :answer_c: They would just generate the same numbers over and over again.
+   :answer_d: The computer can’t tell what values were already selected, so it might generate all 5’s instead of 5 unique numbers.
+   :correct: b
+   :feedback_a: They could easily put one there.
+   :feedback_b: Computers generate random numbers using a deterministic algorithm.
+This means that if anyone ever found out the algorithm they could accurately predict the next value to be generated and would always win the lottery.
+   :feedback_c: This might happen if the same seed value was used over and over again, but they could make sure this was not the case.
+   :feedback_d: While a programmer would need to ensure the computer did not select the same number more than once, it is easy to ensure this.

+   One reason that lotteries don’t use computers to generate random numbers is:

 Glossary
 --------